-\$ '000 2016 2015 Leases Providing Revenue to the Council Council owns various buildings, plant and other facilities that are available for hire or lease (on a non-cancellable basis wherever practicable) in accordance with the published revenue policy.
-Rentals received from such leases are disclosed as property lease in Note 2.
-Investment Property Council has not classified any Land or Buildings as "Investment Property".
-Lessees commitments under all non-cancellable lease agreements, including those relating to Investment Property, are as follows: Not later than one year 850 1,005 Later than one year and not later than 5 years 2,213 1,660 Later than 5 years 1,260 163 4,323 2,828 Lease Payment Commitments of Council Council has entered into non-cancellable operating leases for various items of property, plant and equipment.
-Commitments under non-cancellable operating leases that have not been recognised in the financial statements are as follows: Not later than one year 377 361 Later than one year and not later than 5 years 585 861 Later than 5 years 44 13 1,006 1,235
+Leases Providing Revenue to the Council

+Council owns various buildings, plant and other facilities that ar or lease (on a non-cancellable basis wherever practicable) in a published revenue policy.
+Rentals received from such leases are lease in Note 2.

+Investment Property

+Council has not classified any Land or Buildings as "Investment

+Lessees commitments under all non-cancellable lease agreed including those relating to Investment Property, are as follows:

+Not later than one year Later than one year and not later than 5 years Later than 5 years

+Lease Payment Commitments of Council

+Council has entered into non-cancellable operating leases for var property, plant and equipment.

+Commitments under non-cancellable operating leases that hav in the financial statements are as follows:

+Not later than one year Later than one year and not later than 5 years Later than 5 years

+2016 2015

+are available for hire accordance with the re disclosed as property

+it Property".

+ements,

+5:

+850 1,005

+2,213 1,660

+1,260 163

+4,323 2,828

+various items of

+ive not been recognised

+377 361

+585 861

+44 1,006 13 1,235

+1,006 1,200